Group superschemes

-Under these conditions, $\mathbb{G}$ has an open covering by (finitely many) affine $\mathbb{H}$-saturated super-subschemes $\mathsf{U}{\bf E}$, where $\mathsf{U}=\mathsf{U}_{aff}\times\mathsf{U}_{ab}$, $\mathsf{U}_{aff}$ and $\mathsf{U}_{ab}$ form open affine coverings of $\mathsf{M}$ and $\mathsf{N}$, respectively, and $\mathsf{U}/\mathsf{H}\simeq \mathsf{U}_{aff}/\mathsf{H}\times\mathsf{U}_{ab}$ is an affine superscheme.
+Under these conditions, $\mathbb{G}$ has an open covering by (finitely many) affine $\mathbb{H}$-saturated super-subschemes $\mathsf{U}{\bf E}$, where $\mathsf{U}=\mathsf{U}_{aff}\times\mathsf{U}_{ab}$, $\mathsf{U}_{aff}$ and $\mathsf{U}_{ab}$ form open affine coverings of $\mathsf{M}$ and $\mathsf{A}(\mathsf{G})$, respectively, and $\mathsf{U}/\mathsf{H}\simeq \mathsf{U}_{aff}/\mathsf{H}\times\mathsf{U}_{ab}$ is an affine superscheme.
 Modifying the proof of the main theorem from \cite{mastak}, we show that $\mathbb{U}$ is isomorphic to a \emph{homogeneous fiber quotient} $\mathbb{X}\times^{\mathsf{H}}\mathbb{H}$, where $\mathbb{X}$ is an affine superscheme on which $\mathsf{H}$ acts on the right, and such that $(\mathbb{X}\times^{\mathsf{H}}\mathbb{H})/\mathbb{H}$ is affine.
 The morphism $\mathbb{X}\times^{\mathsf{H}}\mathbb{H}\to\mathbb{U}$ is constructed in a more straightforward way than in \cite{mastak}.
 To prove that it is an isomorphism, we use the above functor $\mathsf{gr}$.
 Each $\mathbb{U}/\mathbb{H}$ is affine, and the standard arguments imply that they form an open covering of $\mathbb{G}/\mathbb{H}$.

 The article is organized as follows.
 In the first section, we have collected all necessary notations, definitions, and results on superschemes.
 Throughout the article, we distinguish between superschemes as functors and geometric superschemes, although the categories of superschemes and geometric superschemes are equivalent to each other by the Comparison Theorem.
 For example, to introduce the notions of separated and proper morphisms in the second section, the language of geometric superschemes seems to be more natural and convenient.
 However, the group superschemes are introduced in two incarnations, as group functors and as group objects in the category of geometric superschemes (see Section 4).
 In the third section we recall the notions of flat and faithfully flat morphisms of superschemes.
 Lemma \ref{finite type and flatness} plays crucial role in the proof of Theorem \ref{sheaf quotient}, the main result of the final section.